PascalCorpsman/fpc_atomic/README.md

 1. start the game by executing "atomic_launcher" and enjoy

 ## How do i get updates ?
-If there are updates of the engine available, the game will inform you through a popup on startup.
-Click yes and your version will be updated automatically.
+By using the launcher you can click the "check for update" feature to check wether there are updates available.
+If so, the launcher automatically asks you to download the updates.

 ## Differences to the original